eirikhanasand/iikg2001/exam/exam22.md

 5. Damage potential

 ## Question 36
 Common Criteria, as well as other standards and guidelines, use quite extensively the concept TOE.
-What does it refer to?
+What does it refer to?<br/>
 Select one alternative:

 1. Total Order of Events